OWelton-Rosie/stationery/docs/how-it-works.md

-# How the App Works
+# How the app works

 The app helps students generate a stationery list based on their selected subjects.
 It works in several layers: